- London 020 7067 1500

 - in the case of a complaint which is found to be justified, proposals for resolution.

-- If you are dissatisfied with a decision or any part of it, you may ask for it to be reviewed within Chambers and/or you may refer the complaint to the Legal Ombudsman (please see below for further details).
+g.
+If you are dissatisfied with the decision, or any part of it, you may ask for it to be reviewed within Chambers and/or you may refer the complaint to the Legal Ombudsman (please see below for further details).

-- A record will be kept of all complaints and resolutions, and conversations and correspondence relating to them for a period of six years following its conclusion.
+h.
+A record will be kept of all complaints, including correspondence and resolutions relating to them, for a period of six years following its conclusion.

 Reasonable Adjustments